10 Things That GeekDad.com Writer Learned After 10 Years of Homeschooling

 - Learning doesn't have to happen in a classroom.
-Or even at home. -- I think most homeschoolers already know this one, but definitely worth pointing out for newbies.
+Or even at home. -- I think most homeschoolers already know this one (especially you, unschoolers), but definitely worth pointing out for newbies.

 - Kids change.
 Frequently. -- Oh yes, in every way.
 Their learning styles, their favorite subjects, their most productive time of day, and so on.

 - Homeschooling is freeing.
 To a point. -- There will always be excellent educational materials available for purchase, but there are plenty of free resources for homeschooling and free homeschool curriculum.

 - You will make mistakes.
 And that’s okay. -- This can never be said enough and will never be an overstatement.